molgenis/molgenis-ops-helm/charts/molgenis-sentry/README.md

 - a Sentry instance
 - a PostgreSQL instance as backend
-- some operators for backup recovery
+- a Redis instance for configuration

 ## Installing the Chart

 Usually, you'll be deploying this to the molgenis cluster.
-In the [Rancher Catalog](https://rancher.molgenis.org:7443/g/catalog), add the latest version of this repository.
+In the [Rancher Catalog](https://rancher.molgenis.org:7777/g/catalog), add the latest version of this repository.
-In the [molgenis cluster management page](https://rancher.molgenis.org:7443/p/c-mhkqb:project-2pf45/apps), choose the catalog, pick the molgenis-sentry app from the catalog and deploy it.
+In the [molgenis cluster management page](https://rancher.molgenis.org:7777/p/c-rrz2w:p-fsjx8/apps), choose the catalog, pick the molgenis-sentry app from the catalog and deploy it.

 ## Configuration